 Zeiss-Humphrey Atlas Corneal Topography: A quick corneal topography test that measures the front surface of the cornea using Placido disc technology.

-Patients with large pupils are at greater risk for developing night vision issues after LASIK.
+Patients with large pupils are at greater risk of developing night vision issues after LASIK.
 We screen our patients to ensure their pupils are not too big for LASIK.